smartdancer/ansible/zabbix_installation/README.md

+# Install zabbix server
-1. Remember to disable selinux and reboot
+.
+You must disable selinux and reboot the systems
-2.
+.